Multiplayer bandits without observing collision information: Proof of Theorem .

 We are now ready to prove Theorem~\ref{thm:secondmain}(a).

-\begin{proof}[Proof of Theorem~\ref{thm:secondmain}(a)] We bound the regret assuming no bad events happen, and the bound for the expected regret follows as in the proof of Theorem~\ref{thm:firstmain}.
+\begin{proof}[Proof of Theorem~\ref{thm:secondmain}(a)] We bound the regret assuming no bad event happens, and the bound for the expected regret follows as in the proof of Theorem~\ref{thm:firstmain}.
+We first prove four deterministic claims and then bound the regret.
+Informally, these claims are: \begin{enumerate} \item Any silver arm is explored at least $2^i$ times by each \emph{active player} during epoch $i$.
+(An {active player} is one that has not occupied a golden arm yet.) \item No player makes a mistake in marking an arm as golden or bad. \item Any arm whose mean is much smaller than $\mu_m$ will be marked by all players as bad quickly. \item Any arm whose mean is much larger than $\mu_m$ will be marked by all players as golden quickly and occupied by one of them quickly. \end{enumerate}

-Note that each epoch has two types of rounds: \emph{estimation rounds} (Line~\ref{estimationLine}) in which each arm is pulled by at most one player, during which she updates her estimate of its mean, and other rounds during which some of the players are executing MusicalChairs2, hence we call them \emph{MusicalChairs2 rounds}.
+We now proceed to the formal argument.
+Note that each epoch has two types of rounds: \emph{estimation rounds} (Line~\ref{estimationLine}), in which each arm is pulled by at most one player, during which she updates her estimate of its mean, and other rounds, during which some players are executing MusicalChairs2, hence we call them \emph{MusicalChairs2 rounds}.

-Observe that, since there are at least $m$ $\mu$-good arms, we always have $|G\cup S| \geq m$ and since the MusicalChairs2 subroutines are always successful, there can be no conflict during the estimation rounds.
+Observe that, since there are at least $m$ many $\nu$-good arms (here we are using the fact $\nu\leq\mu$), we always have $|G\cup S| \geq m$, and since the MusicalChairs2 subroutines are always $\nu$-successful, there will be no collision during the estimation rounds.

-The first claim is the following: consider a player that has just executed her Line~\ref{setE} in epoch $i$, and has not occupied a golden arm by end of epoch $i$.
-Consider also a $\mu$-good arm $j$ that is silver, suppose this arm is not occupied by another player as a golden arm in their Line~\ref{occupygolden}.
-Then the claim is that the player will pull arm $j$ at least $2^i$ times during epoch $i$ Line~\ref{estimationLine}, and it will be put in $E$ at the end of the $K+m-1$ iterations.
-To see this, note that the epoch has $K+m-1$ iterations.
-In each iteration, if the player has any unexplored silver arm, in the first $\alpha$ rounds attempts to occupy one of those (Line~\ref{trytooccupy}), while the other players pull random arms.
-By Lemma~\ref{lem:deletingmaxmatchings} below and since the MusicalChairs2 subroutines are successful, after the $K+m-1$ iterations, each player has explored any such arm $j$.
+The first claim is the following: consider a player that has just executed her Line~\ref{setE} in epoch $i$.
+Consider also a $\nu$-good arm $j$ that is silver, and suppose this arm is not occupied by another player as a golden arm in their Line~\ref{occupygolden}.
+Then the claim is that the player will pull arm $j$ at least $2^i$ times during epoch $i$ and will put it in $E$ at the end of the $K+m-1$ iterations.
+To prove this, note that the epoch has $K+m-1$ iterations.
+In each iteration, if the player has any unexplored silver arm, in the first $\alpha$ rounds she attempts to occupy one of those (Line~\ref{trytooccupy}) while other players pull random arms.
+By Lemma~\ref{lem:deletingmaxmatchings} below and since the MusicalChairs2 subroutines are $\nu$-successful, after the $K+m-1$ iterations, each player has explored any such arm $j$.
 Therefore, the confidence interval of each such arm will have length $2\sqrt{g/2^i}$.